RakhithJK/roundcube-roundcubemail-wiki/Configuration:-OAuth2.md

 * `oauth_identity_uri`: Endpoint to query user identity if not provided in auth response
 * `oauth_scope`: OAuth scopes to request (space-separated string)

 For Roundcube it's mandatory to receive the email address (or username) of the connected user.
-This is being used to identify returning users and also to authenticated at the IMAP and SMTP servers.
+This is used to identify returning users and also to authenticate at the IMAP and SMTP servers.
 Most OAuth providers will return a so called [ID Token](https://www.oauth.com/oauth2-servers/openid-connect/id-tokens/) along with the access token.
 That ID token contains information about the connected user.
 This can be enforced by requesting a specific scope, in most cases `openid`.
 If no such ID token is returned in the first place, Roundcube will connect to the configured `oauth_identity_uri` in order to query the connected user's identity.
 Use the `oauth_identity_fields` option to tell Roundcube which field of the identity information holds can canonical username.

 Some OAuth servers (like Outlook) needs a `nonce` parameter for security.
 This parameter can be passed using the `oauth_auth_parameters` config option.
 For instance: `$config['oauth_auth_parameters'] = ['nonce' => mt_rand()];`